act-now-coalition/covid-act-now-website/scripts/alert_emails/readme.md

 ## Sending the Alerts via Github Actions

 A github action will run all of these steps on github for you.

-Run that via
+You must first get the current snapshot to use (from the modeling team).
+Confirm the lastSnapshot field is correct in firestore at (info/elerts)[https://console.firebase.google.com/project/covidactnow-prod/database/firestore/data~2Finfo~2Falerts].
+The github action should update the lastSnapshot field but if the job failed for some reason it won't get updated)

-To create a draft of the emails that will be sent run:
+Then create a draft of the emails that will be sent run:

 ```bash
 tools/send-alert-emails.sh <snapshot> <prod|staging|dev>
 ```

+Go into firestore and check that the locations seem correct (make sure that locations have emails).
+Add yourself to a location go get the email (ie a document with your email and a sentAt value of null).

-To send the emails via the github action run:
+Then send the emails via the github action run:

 ```bash
 tools/send-alert-emails.sh <snapshot> <prod|staging|dev> true